New York Stars (WBL): 1979–80 season

-Prior to the 1979-80 season, the Stars announced that Dean Meminger, a former professional basketball player for the New York Knicks, would take over as head coach.
+Prior to the 1979–80 season, the Stars announced that Dean Meminger, a former player for the New York Knicks, would take over as head coach.
 The announcement was met with some derision by the press, who dismissed the still-nascent league.
 The New York Daily News wrote their surprise that a high-profile male athlete like Meminger would choose to coach a women's team.
 Gail Marquis, who had played for the USA Basketball National Team in the 1976 Olympics, was selected to join the Stars for the season.

 In the 1979–80 season the team finished with a record of 28 wins and seven losses, the highest winning percentage of any team in league history.
 The Stars finished in first place in the six-team Eastern Division (though two teams, the Washington Metros and the Philadelphia Fox, had disbanded after 10 games).
 The Stars earned a bye in the first round and played the San Francisco Pioneers in the semifinals, sweeping the series in two games.
-On April 9, 1980, the New York Stars won game four of the finals 125-114, despite Iowa's league-leading scorer Molly Bolin's 36 points.
+On April 9, 1980, the New York Stars won game four of the finals 125–114, despite Iowa's league-leading scorer Molly Bolin's 36 points.
 Stars player Pearl Moore earned 27 points during the game, and Janice Thomas earned 22.
-Stars coach Dean Meminger, a former professional basketball player for the New York Knicks, called the game the "culmination of a year of hard work," and was honored as the league's Coach of the Year.
+Meminger called the game the "culmination of a year of hard work," and was honored as the league's Coach of the Year.

 As it turned out, that game would be the last one the Stars ever played.
 Despite their strong season, the Stars were on shaky financial ground.
 They asked to go inactive for two years in order to rebuild their fortunes.
 However, this came undone when the league collapsed after the 1980–81 season.